-If you do not want to receive any email from us in the future, please email@example.com to unsubscribe or click the unsubscribe link found on all of our email communication.
+If you do not want to receive any email from us in the future, please email firstname.lastname@example.org to unsubscribe or click the unsubscribe link found in all of our email list communications.
 Or our can manage your email subscriptions here.
 Note that your donation and action history will remain in DPF’s databases, but we will not send you email.
 If you would like to permanently remove such records, please contact email@example.com.

 You can send an email to: firstname.lastname@example.org